 - How much better could your business perform?

 - How do you compare to other businesses?

-Fertile ground for finding answers to these questions lies in computing and analyzing profitability ratios, or financial metrics that assess a business' ability to generate earnings as compared to expenses and costs during a specific accounting period.
-In most cases the same or a higher value as compared to a previous period or a competitive benchmark is considered to be a mark that the company is doing well.
+Fertile ground for finding answers to these questions lies in computing and analyzing profitability ratios or financial metrics that assess a business's ability to generate earnings as compared to expenses and costs during a specific accounting period.
+In most cases, the same or higher value as compared to a previous period or a competitive benchmark is considered to be a mark that the company is doing well.